Skip to content

 where \(\mathbf{1}\{\cdot\}\) is the indicator function.

 In plain English: The p-value is the fraction of calibration points that have scores at least as extreme as the test point.
-If 5 out of 100 calibration points have higher scores than your test point, the p-value is (1+5)/(100+1) ≈ 0.06.
-The "+1" terms ensure the p-value is never exactly 0 and accounts for the test point itself.
+If 5 out of 100 calibration points have higher scores than your test point, the p-value is (1 + 5) / (100 + 1), about 0.06.
+The +1 terms ensure the p-value is never exactly 0 and account for the test point itself.

 Statistical Validity